gbif/analytics/README.md

 - R scripts that produce the static charts for each country
 - R scripts that use moustache templating to produce the current static site

+### Acknowledgements
+The work presented here is not new, and builds on ideas already published.
+In particular the work of Javier Otegui, Arturo H. Ariño, María A. Encinas, Francisco Pando (http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0055144) was used as inspiration during the first development iteration, and Javier Otegui kindly provided a crash course in R to kickstart the development.